TalkTalk TV review

 With the YouView+ box, you can pause and rewind live TV for up to two hours and record TV.
 It has a 300GB hard drive, which lets you store up to 185 hours of live TV in standard definition.
 This is plenty although it might sound low compared to other set-top boxes, most of which have 1TB (1,000GB) of storage or more.

 A selection of 15 popular channels that, added to the Freeview channels, will give you a decent selection of things to watch.
 There’s general entertainment from the likes of Sky One, comedy on Gold and Comedy Central and a bit of culture on Sky Arts.

 The Entertainment boost contains the same 15 channels you get with TV Select, plus 15 more.
 Also included are the likes of E!, W and H2.
 There’s even a few channels with more than one letter in the name, like Alibi, Lifetime and SyFy.

 You can add the Kids boost for an extra few quid a month.
 It comes with 10 channels to keep the little ones entertained.
 These are NickJr, Disney Channel, Disney Junior, Nickelodeon, Cartoon Network, Cartoonito, NickToons, Disney XD, Boomerang and Baby TV.

 Thousands of films available to watch on demand, 11 live channels and a premiere every day.
 TalkTalk TV customers pay quite a bit more than Sky TV customers for Sky Cinema.
-So while you do get a lot of movies for your money, you may be better off getting a NOW TV Sky Cinema pass.
+So while you do get a lot of movies for your money, you may be better off getting a NOW TV Sky Cinema Membership.